A canary, for papers

 Honorable Mentions

-Self-supervised Learning for Protein Folding — tangential but novel approach
+Self-supervised Learning for Protein Folding (tangential, novel approach)

 Scanned: Nature Materials (18), J. Am.
 Chem.
 Soc.
 (15), Science (9)